apple/swift-service-context/Sources/ServiceContextModule/Docs.docc/index.md

 although by itself it does not define a specific serialization format.

-See https://github.com/apple/swift-distributed-tracing for actual instrument types and implementations which can be used to deploy various cross-cutting instruments all reusing the same baggage type.
+See https://github.com/apple/swift-distributed-tracing for actual instrument types and implementations which can be used to deploy various cross-cutting instruments all reusing the same context type.
 More information can be found in the [SSWG meeting notes](https://gist.github.com/ktoso/4d160232407e4d5835b5ba700c73de37#swift-baggage-context--distributed-tracing).

 > Automatic propagation through task-locals by using `ServiceContext.current` is supported in Swift >= 5.5